 desire and ability to engage students as they launch their

 intellectual journey.
-Candidates will also be
+Candidates will also be expected to

 Successful candidates will be able to work collegiality and